yiblet/cont/README.md

 ### Streaming Pipelines

-cont excels at processing data in stages where each stage can transform, filter, or accumulate results.
-The type system ensures stages compose correctly, and the continuation model makes it easy to handle partial data:
+sans excels at processing data in stages where each stage can transform, filter, or accumulate results.
+The type system ensures stages compose correctly, and the coroutine model makes it easy to handle partial data:

 - Transform data through multiple processing stages
 - Maintain state across stream elements